iandennismiller/calm/Readme.md

 > AI Assistant: The meaning of life is a complex and multifaceted concept that has been pondered by philosophers, scientists, and individuals throughout history.
 There isn't a single definitive answer to this question, as it depends on one's personal beliefs, values, and experiences.
 However, some common themes in the search for meaning include finding purpose, happiness, and fulfillment through relationships, personal growth, and contributing positively to society.

 ## Consult a "mixture of experts"

+Using multi-turn prompting, simulate a Mixture of Experts and ask them a question.

 ```bash
 calm consult "How can we reduce traffic?"